jonathanschilling/gears/README.md

 If realizations can be found for the whole set of requested transmission ratios for a given `toothSum`, this is accepted as a valid solution.

-The binary can be downloaded directly from this repository: [gears-1.0.0.jar](https://github.com/jonathanschilling/gears/releases/download/v1.0.0/gears-1.0.0.jar)

 ## Usage

 This program is a commandline utility.